janmonschke/janmonschke.github.com/content/blog/2023-01-09-23-webmentions-in-gatsby/index.md

 </div>

 The way this works is that site A defines a `webmention` API endpoint as a `<link />` and site B, e.g. when a new blog post is created, looks at its external links, checks if they support webmentions and when they do, calls their webmention endpoint.
-That call contains the source of the link and e.g. the type of that link (will be explained later).
+That call contains the source of the link and the type of that link amongst more metadata like the date (types will be explained later).

-That's a great system, but it does not really work for static sites like this one.
+Webmentions are a great system, but they do not really work for static sites like this one.
 There is no server, so no webmention endpoint.
-Luckily, there are services that will collect webmentions on your behalf so you can collect them later.
+Luckily, there are services that will collect webmentions on your behalf so you can fetch them later on.
 One of those services is [webmention.io](https://webmention.io).

 ### webmention.io
 After signing up on the site, it provides you with a webmention endpoint that you can add to your site: